 Noncholera vibrios are sometimes called nonagglutinable vibrios (ie, they do not agglutinate with serum from cholera patients).
 They typically inhabit warm salt water or mixed salt and fresh water (eg, in estuaries).

-Enteric illness begins suddenly after a 15- to 24-h incubation period; manifestations include cramping abdominal pain, large amounts of watery diarrhea (stools may be bloody and contain PMNs), tenesmus, weakness, and sometimes nausea, vomiting, and low-grade fever.
-Symptoms subside spontaneously in 24 to 48 h.
+Enteric illness begins suddenly after a 15- to 24-hour incubation period; manifestations include cramping abdominal pain, large amounts of watery diarrhea (stools may be bloody and contain polymorphonuclear leukocytes), tenesmus, weakness, and sometimes nausea, vomiting, and low-grade fever.
+Symptoms subside spontaneously in 24 to 48 hours.

 If diarrhea is present, close attention to volume repletion and replacement of lost electrolytes are needed.

-For wound infections, antibiotics are used—typically, doxycycline 100 mg po q 12 h, with or without a 3rd-generation cephalosporin for severe wound infection or septicemia.
+For wound infections, antibiotics are used—typically, oral doxycycline 100 mg every 12 hours, with or without a 3rd-generation cephalosporin for severe wound infection or septicemia.
 Ciprofloxacin is an acceptable alternative.